Discover the Mausoleum

 The giver makes the gift precious

-A visit around the back of the Mausoleum reveals another nod to proud family connections.
-Atop the memorial stone there is carved the Hobart family symbol – the bull.
-The bull symbol is used extensively in the stonework around the façade of Blickling Hall; the Hobarts were keen to publicise that on the foundations of their current home sat the childhood home of Anne Boleyn (or ‘Bullen’, an old spelling), and exploited their royal connection.
+On the back of the Mausoleum, above the memorial stone the symbol of the Hobart family was carved.
+The bull symbol is used extensively in the stonework around the façade of Blickling Hall, as the Hobarts were keen to publicise that on the same site, the childhood home of Anne Boleyn once stood; emphasising their royal connection.

 A ton of work to be done

-Did you know that the doors of the Mausoleum are estimated to weigh approximately 500kg each?
-With over two centuries of weathering, the Mausoleum is always in need of care and restoration, starting with these magnificent, heavy doors.
-Their hinges are part of the impressive stone structure and it will require a skilled conservation project to restore this striking, parkland landmark to its former glory.
+The doors of the Mausoleum are estimated to weigh approximately 500kg each and with over two centuries of weathering, the stone structure is always in need of care and restoration.
+The hinges, in particular, require a skilled conservation project to restore the parkland landmark to its former glory.

 " The arrangement is inadequate for doors as heavy as these, which should have at least three hinging points, ideally without a bottom pivot.
 A permanent repair would, at the very least, involve replacing the worn eye and pintle, which necessitates taking the doors down.
 It is my view that we should take a holistic approach to conserving the Mausoleum; the door repairs should be undertaken as part of a larger project to tackle all the conservation needs presented by this structure."